Landlords and tenants are both responsible for keeping the property in good condition.

 Chimneys

 Cleaning the chimney is usually the landlord’s responsibility.
 The tenant is responsible for cleaning the ashes from the hearth.
-The landlord may wish to have the chimney swept and checked at least annually to make sure it’s safe.
-Some insurance policies won't cover the property unless this is done.
+The landlord may wish to have the chimney swept and checked at least annually to make sure this is safe.
+Some insurance policies will not cover the property unless this is done.

 Ducted heating and ventilation systems